JonathanGrossman/mongodb_basics/03_node_query_operators.md

 ### in

-Next, you'll use the `$in` operator to filter for documents that have a field containing a value that is an array.
+Next, use the `$in` operator to filter for documents that have a field containing a value that is an array.
 If the field's value is an array, then `$in` selects only the documents whose field holds an array that contains at least one element that matches a value in the specified array.

-The following script uses the `.find()` method to retrieve only the documents that have a `languages` field with a value of `'javascript`.
+The following script uses the `.find()` method to retrieve only the documents that have a `languages` field with a value of `'javascript'`.
 The example script below is simialr to examples you've seen in previous sections.
 The line to pay special attention to is `filtered_db_users = await users_collection.find({languages: { $in: ["javascript"] },});`.

 ```node
 const { MongoClient } = require("mongodb");